takundaAllan/Smart_Hanger_System/README.md

 # Smart Hanger System

 The Smart Hanger System is an innovative solution designed to monitor inventory in real-time.
 This system uses an Arduino-based controller, a website interface, and LED indicators to help manage stock levels effectively.
 The system locks the hanger based on inventory status and uses LED lights to visually reflect whether stock levels are low or sufficient.
 Additionally, the system tracks trends of the most purchased products.

+When searching for a specific hanger, the system flashes the LEDs to draw attention, and it generates a QR code containing details of the product.
+This QR code can be scanned by customers to view product information directly on their phones.

 ## Table of Contents